Silimate/bounties/README.md

 ## Open-source Liaison

+We regularly upstream our features/bugfixes to keep our changes in sync and get feedback from maintainers.

-We have many changes in our forks that we would like to upstream but do not have time to.
-If you get any of these upstreamed (making whatever edits are required by the project maintainers), you will earn a small reward ($50-100/item, depending on complexity).
+However, we currently have a large number of changes in our forks that we would like to upstream but do not have time to do ourselves.
+If you are able to upstream any of these (plus whatever edits are required by the project maintainers), you will earn a small reward ($50-100/item, depending on complexity, please discuss with us).

 ### Yosys